 Advance Support Network

 Provide each member of the family with certain roles during the packing and moving process.
 When feeling hassled, try to stay calm because kids can sense their parents' stress and may act out.
-Sesame Street's Families Near and Far has some useful moving tips.
+Sesame Street has some tips.

 If time and resources permit, make the actual move a family vacation.
 Travel by car and stop in different locations to learn about places your family has never been before.
 Make it an adventure for your children and spend quality time with them as you would on any other family vacation.